razuna/razuna-docs/docs/Release_Notes/Razuna 1.4.5.md

 **Add additional versions of an asset**

-As more and more organizations start to move to Razuna, the need for a “unified view” of an asset was raised.
+As more and more organizations start to move to Razuna, the need for a "unified view" of an asset was raised.
 Say, you have different versions of your assets already deployed, on YouTube, Vimeo, Flickr, and Soundcloud or simply want to upload each version of your already converted formats to Razuna.
-Previously, each upload created a new “asset record”.
+Previously, each upload created a new "asset record".

-With the new “Additional Versions” functionality you can simply point to your existing asset on the net or upload your versions.
+With the new "Additional Versions" functionality you can simply point to your existing asset on the net or upload your versions.
 Doing so, will give you a combined view, of your original asset, any converted formats and and your own versions.

 **Small Re-Design, Lighter Interface**

 We have done some small re-design of the Razuna User Interface.
-The goal was to get rid of the many shades and table lines, in short to bring a “lighter user experience” to the Razuna feeling.
+The goal was to get rid of the many shades and table lines, in short to bring a "lighter user experience" to the Razuna feeling.

 **Overall changes**